A Comprehensive Guide to Retiring in Branford, Connecticut

 Located 11 miles east of New Haven and 40 miles south of Hartford, Branford, Connecticut is a shoreline community positioned on the northern side of the Long Island Sound.
 This New England town offers a unique mix of geography with the archipelago of the Thimble Islands and panoramic views of Mt.
 Shawn and Jade Ridge.
 For those looking to retire here, it’s a picturesque place to enjoy nature, picnics and beach days.
 As a colonial settlement, Branford’s main street is home to quaint shops, restaurants and coffee houses where there’s something for everyone.
 Continue reading to learn more about retiring in Branford, CT.

 Branford is a quintessential New England town with an ideal coastal location for retirement.
 The weather allows residents of the area to enjoy all four seasons and the proximity to Boston, New York City and Hartford are a draw for those looking to settle here in retirement.

 If you’re considering Branford as your retirement destination, there’s a lot you’ll want to know.
-Our comprehensive retirement guide offers everything you need to know.
-To skip to a specific section, just click the links below!
+Use this comprehensive guide to get you started!

 Connecticut offers tax relief assistance for seniors.
 State law provides a property tax credit program for Connecticut homeowners who are elderly or totally disabled, and whose incomes do not exceed certain limits.
 Property tax credit can be up to $1,250 for married couples and $1,000 for single people.
 Credits are based on a graduated income scale and the recipient or spouse must be 65 years of age or older.